simonduq/simonduq.github.io/_includes/profile.md

 {% for m in profile.output-metrics %}
 {% assign metric = site.metrics | where: "uid", m | first %}

-{% comment %}
-    For each metric plot performance of each setup.
+[//]: # For each metric plot performance of each setup as a boxplot-init
-    For each setup, we construct an array with one element per run, which contains the mean value over the run.
+[//]: # For each setup, we construct an array with one element
+[//]: # per run, which contains the mean value over the run.
-    The boxplot will show the distribution across runs in a given setup.
+[//]: # The boxplot will show the distribution across runs in a given setup.
-{% endcomment %}
+[//]: # One x item per setup.

+[//]: # Start new plot
 {% assign plot-id = "summary-"| append: {{metric.uid}} %}
 {% include plotly/boxplot-init.md %}

+[//]: # For each setup, build array that summarizes results for the current metric
 {% for setup in profile_setups %}

 {% assign protocol = site.protocols | where: "uid", setup.protocol | first %}
 {% assign testbed = site.testbeds | where: "uid", setup.testbed | first %}
 {% assign results = site.data.results[{{setup.uid}}]}} %}
 {% assign setup_name = {{protocol.name}} | append: " [" | append: {{setup.configuration}} | append: "]<br />" | append: {{testbed.name}}  %}
+[//]: # Create an empty array where to store the mean result of each run
 {% assign setup_means = "" | split: "" %}

 {% for run in results %}

+[//]: # Compute mean metric for this run, populate array setup_means
 {% assign data = run[1][metric.uid] %}
 {% include functions/mean.md %}
 {% assign setup_means = setup_means | push: return %}

 {% endfor %}

+[//]: # Add data to boxplot (one new x item)
 {% assign plot-ydata = setup_means %}
 {% include plotly/boxplot-add.md name=setup_name %}

 {% endfor %}

-{% comment %}
-    Now, plot the current metric
+[//]: # Now, plot the current metric
-{% endcomment %}

 {% include plotly/boxplot-show.md ylabel=metric.name %}

 {% endfor %}